Share

 • Do not have access to employer-based coverage

-• Cannot afford coverage available through their employer or the Marketplace
+• Cannot afford coverage through their employer or the Marketplace

 • Are between jobs or must satisfy a new employment waiting period